denisewong1/AFL-Statistics/documentation.md

 Documentation Structure
 Note :
-1. for FW files PlayerID is the source of all truth within a seasons
+1. for FW files NameRef is the source of all truth across seasons
-2. for FW files NameRef & DOB is the source of all truth across seasons
+2. for FW files Season & RoundID is the source of all truth across seasons - MatchID only available for games played per player

 Template : https://github.com/dslp/dslp-repo-template